curityio/nginx_oauth_proxy_module/resources/1-development.md

 ## Prerequisites

 A C compiler must be installed that meets the ISO C Standard (C99), such as gcc.\
-The default compiler on macOS, or that installed by XCode, works fine.
+The default compiler on macOS, or that installed by XCode, is usually fine.

 ## 1. Install an IDE